lovettga/BehaviorDashboard/README.md

 This file is where the overall description of the project would go.

 Instead I will use this area to mention the important files that are used in the design of the display:
-BehaviorDashboard
+- BehaviorDashboard
--README.md
+    - README.md
--venv
+    - venv
         - pyvenv.cfg
     - dashboard
         - models.py
         - dashboard
             - settings.py
     - dash_ui
         - models.py
         - urls.py
         - views.py
         - templates
             - scratch.html
             - test_database.html